PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-13 18:53:44
+Last updated: 2024-04-13 18:54:17
-Random Quote: Oh, boy, so you actually learned something today?
-What is this, Full House? - Rick Sanchez
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin